Skip to main content

 }

-Spring injects the same UserSession instance into both views for the same browser window/tab.
-Navigation between dashboard and profile preserves the session instance.
-If the user opens the app in a new browser window or tab, that window receives its own distinct UserSession instance.
+Spring injects the same TabWorkspace instance into both views for the same browser window/tab.
+Navigation between editor and preview preserves the workspace instance.
+If the user opens the app in a new browser window or tab, that window receives its own distinct TabWorkspace instance, allowing independent editing of different documents.

 Route scope